HYLETE Daily Circuit

-HYLETE's circuit training program designed for a lifestyle of functional fitness that strives to maximize its effectiveness through a combination of endurance, strength, and cardio circuits while minimizing the time commitment required.
+HYLETE's circuit training program is designed for a lifestyle of functional fitness that strives to maximize its effectiveness through a combination of endurance, strength, and cardio circuits while minimizing the time commitment required.
 The energy and effort must be put into the program to achieve the results, but the goal is to make the time spent as efficient as possible.

 The primary goal of functional fitness is to facilitate a healthier, happier life.
 So, for that reason, we have created the following axioms that are applied to the Daily Circuit